UWFlow/rmc/README.md

 It might seem funny that this repository and a bunch of the code references `rmc`.

-RMC stands for "Rate My Course", which was the prototype name for this project before it was given the (slightly) better name of Flow.
+RMC stands for "Rate My Courses", which was the prototype name for this project before it was given the (slightly) better name of Flow.

 Because of the profileration of this 3 letter prefix throughout the code, and the